Laʻauli Leuatea Schmidt: Government

-Schmidt was re-elected in the 2021 Samoan general election.
+Schmidt was re-elected during the 2021 Samoan general election.
 On 24 May 2021 he was appointed Minister of Agriculture and Fisheries in the elected cabinet of Fiamē Naomi Mataʻafa.
 The appointment was disputed by the caretaker government.
 On 23 July 2021 the Court of Appeal ruled that the swearing-in ceremony was constitutional and binding, and that FAST had been the government since 24 May.

+In January 2025 he was charged with 10 criminal offences, including harassment, making a false statement causing harm to a person's reputation, using insulting words to provoke a breach of the peace, conspiring to fabricate evidence and conspiring to pervert the course of justice.
+After refusing to resign he was sacked as a minister on 10 January.
+On 15 January Schmidt, acting as FAST chairman, expelled Mataʻafa, Deputy Prime Minister Tuala Iosefo Ponifasio, and three other cabinet ministers from the party.
+Schmidt was subsequently elected FAST leader, with Leota Laki Lamositele as his deputy.